- Parents Home

-Most commonly, HBV spreads:
+Most commonly, HBV spreads through:

-- through sexual activity with an HBV-infected person
+- sexual activity with an HBV-infected person

-- through HBV-infected mothers to their newborn babies
+- HBV-infected mothers to their newborn babies

 In the United States, the most common way people get infected with HBV is through unprotected sex with someone who has the disease.
 People who share needles also are at risk because the needles often aren't sterilized.

-The younger someone is when infected, the greater the chances for chronic hepatitis B. About 90% of babies with HBV will develop a chronic infection.
+The younger someone is when infected, the greater their chances for developing chronic hepatitis B. About 90% of babies with HBV will develop a chronic infection.
 That risk drops to 6%–10% when someone over 5 years old is infected.
 Because of this, the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC) recommend that all babies get the first dose of the hepatitis B vaccine within 12–24 hours of birth.
 They'll get two more doses later, at 1–2 months of age and at 6–18 months of age.

 - be extra tired